aeternity/aeternity/docs/release-notes/next/recent-gas-prices-min-relay-gas-price.md

   configured `reporting_utilization_override` alongside it, rather than a `0` a client reads as a free chain — a quiet chain is precisely when the floor matters.

+* **The floor alone may not reach a client — set both options.** The official JS SDK checks `utilization` *before* it looks at `min_gas_price`: below `70` it discards the reported price and builds with its own built-in minimum of `1000000000` aettos, whatever this node advertised (as of `aepp-sdk-js` 14.1.1).
+It reads the **1-minute** bucket, the one a quiet chain is likeliest to have no observation in.
+So a node that sets `min_relay_gas_price` and leaves `reporting_utilization_override` at its default `0` advertises a floor that such a client ignores — set the override alongside the floor, at `70` or above, if the floor is to be used.

 * Both are **off by default** — `min_relay_gas_price` is disabled when absent or `0`, and `reporting_utilization_override` defaults to `0` — so an existing node behaves exactly as before.
   Both are advanced settings; leave them unset unless you have a specific reason.